StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 <!-- --- -->

-##### The person of Jesus Christ not yet come as an explanation for God's veiling of His nature {#introduction-the-trinity-in-the-old-testament-the-person-of-jesus-christ-not-yet-come-as-an-explanation-for-god-s-veiling-of-his-nature}
+##### The person of Jesus Christ not yet come as an explanation for God's veiling of His nature {#introduction-the-trinity-in-the-old-testament-the-person-of-jesus-christ-not-yet-come-as-an-explanation-for-gods-veiling-of-his-nature}

 {{< properties
 stags="Interpretation > Inferences have their place when they only go so far as the evidence allows | Trinity > Cannot be fully understood by humanity without the witness of the First Advent of Christ"